ollejj/loghog/README.md

     path: './log.txt'
 }));

-//You can also use:
-app.use(loghog());
-//to output directly to the console.
+//You can also use the following code to output directly to the console. app.use(loghog());
 ```

 ## Author